rhmtazad/hydraDB/README.md

 ## Installation

-**You can install through pip or by copying inside your project folder**
+**You can install through pip or by copying 'hydra' package inside your project folder**

 ```console
 pip install hydradb